-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1672 Bloom Amended April 11, 2019.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1672 Bloom Amended April 25, 2019.
 Existing Law: The California Integrated Waste Management Act of 1989, administered by CalRecycle, generally regulates the disposal, management, and recycling of solid waste.
-Assembly Committee on Judiciary.
-Proposed Law: This bill would, among other things, prohibit a covered entity, as defined, from labeling a covered product as safe to flush, safe for sewer systems, or safe for septic systems, unless the product is a flushable wipe that meets certain performance standards.
+Support.
+Assembly Committee on Appropriations.
+Proposed Law: This bill would, among other things, on or after January 1, 2021, prohibit a covered entity, as defined, from labeling a covered product as safe to flush, safe for sewer systems, or safe for septic systems, unless the product is a flushable wipe that meets certain performance standards.
 The bill would require nonflushable products to be labeled clearly and conspicuously to communicate that they should not be flushed, as specified.
 The bill would establish enforcement provisions, including authorizing a civil penalty not to exceed \$2,500 per violation to be imposed on a person who violates the bill's provisions.
-AB 1718 Glazer Introduced February 22, 2019.
+AB 1718 Glazer Amended May 16, 2019.
 Existing Law: Makes it an infraction for a person to smoke a cigarette, cigar, or other tobacco product within 25 feet of a playground or tot lot sandbox area.
-Assembly Committee on Appropriations.
+Senate Committee on Appropriations.
 Proposed Law: This bill would make it an infraction for a person to smoke on a state coastal beach or in a unit of the state park system or to dispose of used cigar or cigarette waste on a state coastal beach or in a unit of the state park system.
 The bill would require the Department of Parks and Recreation to develop and post signs at the main entrances to state coastal beaches and units of the state park system to provide notice of the smoking prohibition.
 The bill would authorize the Director of Parks and Recreation to designate, by posted order, areas within units of the state park system as exempt from these provisions.
 AB 1762 Boerner Horvath Introduced February 22, 2019.
+In Assembly Pending Referral.
 Existing Law: The California Renewables Portfolio Standard Program requires the Public Utilities Commission to establish a renewables portfolio standard requiring all retail sellers to procure a minimum quantity of electricity products from eligible renewable energy resources during specified compliance periods.
-The program additionally requires each local publicly owned electric utility to procure a minimum quantity of electricity products from eligible renewable energy resources to achieve the targets established by the program.
+The program additionally requires each local publicly owned electric utility to procure a minimum quantity of electricity of electricity products from eligible renewable energy resources a minimum quantity of electricity products from eligible renewable energy resources a minimum quantity of electricity products from eligible renewable energy resources to achieve the targets established by the program.
+Kelenal.
 Proposed Law: This bill would state the intent of the Legislature to enact legislation to reform the program.
 AB 1770 Frazier Introduced February 22, 2019.
-Assembly Existing Law: CalRecycle is required to administer a tire recycling program that promotes and develops alternatives to the landfill disposal of used whole tires.
-The California Tire Recycling Act requires a person who purchases a new tire to pay a California tire fee, for deposit in the California Tire Recycling Management Fund, for expenditure by CalRecycle to
+Existing Law: CalRecycle is required to administer a tire recycling program that promotes and develops alternatives to the landfill disposal of used whole tires.
+The California Tire Recycling Act requires a person who purchases a new tire to pay a California tire fee, for deposit in the California Tire Recycling Management Fund, for expenditure by CalRecycle to pay the costs of